grame-cncm/faustdoc/src/tutorials/signal-api.md

 #### Creating tables

-Read-only and read-write tables can be created.
-The *read-only table* signal is created with `sigReadOnlyTable` and takes:
+Read only and read/write tables can be created.
+The *read only table* signal is created with `sigReadOnlyTable` and takes:

  - a size first argument
  - a content second argument